justin13601/ACES/README.md

 df_result = query.query(cfg=cfg, predicates_df=predicates_df)
 ```

 4. **Results**: The output will be a dataframe of subjects who satisfy the conditions defined in your task configuration file.
 Timestamps for the start/end boundaries of each window specified in the task configuration, as well as predicate counts for each window, are also provided.
-Below are sample logs for the successful extraction of an in-hospital mortality cohort using the ESGPT standard:
+Below are sample logs for the successful extraction of an in-hospital mortality cohort:

 ```log
 aces-cli cohort_name="inhospital_mortality" cohort_dir="sample_configs" data.standard="esgpt" data.path="MIMIC_ESD_new_schema_08-31-23-1/"